Tony Funnell

 Anthony Funnell (born 20 August 1957) is an English retired professional footballer who played as a forward in the Football League.

 Funnell played in the Football League for Bournemouth, Gillingham, Brentford and Southampton.
 After a back injury forced him to retire from League football, Funnell he had a notable spell with Poole Town in non-League football.
 He made over 300 appearances and was inducted into the club's Hall of Fame in 2014.
 Funnell later became a manager.

 Playing career

 Southampton

 After rising to prominence at Athenian League club Eastbourne United, Funnell joined Second Division club Southampton for a £250 fee in January 1977.
 Funnell played the 1977 English off-season in Canada with North American Soccer League club Vancouver Whitecaps.
 He scored two goals in 10 games for the club, which fell to the Seattle Sounders in the first round of the playoffs.

-Funnell made an impression during the second half of the 1977–78 season, scoring 9 goals to help the Saints clinch promotion to First Division with a second-place finish.
+Funnell made an impression during the second half of the 1977–78 season, scoring 8 league goals to help the Saints clinch promotion to First Division with a second-place finish.
 The higher level of football during the 1978–79 season meant Funnell rarely figured in the first team picture and he departed The Dell in March 1979.
 Funnell made 20 appearances and scored 9 goals during his time with Southampton.